jolatechno/cli-utils/README.md

 ## updating

-Use `sudo cmdsup target1 target2 ...` to update all of the commands.
+Use `sudo cmdsup` to update all installed commands.

 ## Usage

 #### cmdsup

-`sudo cmdsup` will clone this directory, update all installed command then and delete it.
+`sudo cmdsup` will clone this directory, update all installed commands then and delete it.

 ### _git_